openhwgroup/programs/program/Project Descriptions and Plans/CORE-V-MCU-UVM/mcu_uvm_project_concept.md

 ## Summary of market or input requirements

 ### Known market/project requirements at PC gate
-* Develop an extensible UVM verification environment able to perform sequence-based, contrained-random verification
+* A UVM verification environment that can:
+> * Fully verify the CORE-V MCU peripherals and connectivity to TRL-5.
+> * Be extended to verify future versions of the MCU including devices with new/different peripherals and topology.
+> * Support a self-checking environment using extensible prediction and scoreboarding components.
-* Able to replace the core with a UVM agent to run stimulus and capable of running full verification of peripherals using UVM components for prediction and scoreboarding:
+> * Replace the core with UVM bus agent(s) (e.g. OBI) to drive stimulus and collect responses sufficient to achieve above.
+* Ability to simulate with Xilinx Vivado.
+* Verification (to TRL-5) of the following CORE-V MCU peripherals:
 > * uDMA
 > * SPI
 > * QSPI